block-xaero/.github/profile/README.md

 ├── Swift / Flutter
 ├── Rust Backend (FFI)
    ├── Cyan Backend
-   ├── Cyan Integrations (Slack, JIRA, Confluence and much more) - bridging the other tool collaboration gap in a meaningful way.
+   ├── Cyan Backend Integrations (Slack, JIRA, Confluence and much more) - bridging the other tool collaboration gap in a meaningful way.
    ├── XaeroFlux (Event Sync using QUIC)
    └── XaeroAI (On-device Inference)
 ```